Ax-Schanuel with derivatives for mixed period mappings: Foliated jet bundle attached to the mixed period mapping

 We explain the idea of the proof of the following lemma.
-We first use the Griffiths conjecture proved by Bakker-Brunebarbe-Tsimerman \cite{BBT} to reduce to the case where the liftings are submersions onto its image.
-Hence if $g\in \tbG(\CC)$ stabilizes the germ a local lifting, then $g$ fixes the image of the lifting.
-By Ax-Schanuel for mixed period mappings \cite{C}\cite{GK}, this will imply that $g\in H$.
-By Noether's chain condition, similar statement holds when the germ is truncated at some finite order.
-We then make this order independent of the local lifting using the definable Chow theorem \cite{PS} and the chain condition the second time.
+We first prove that if $g\in \tbG(\CC)$ stabilizes the composition of a local lifting and a non-degenerate infinite jet, then $g\in K$.
+By Noether's chain condition, similar statement holds when the infinite jet is truncated at some finite order.
+We then make this order independent of the local lifting and the infinite jet using Lemma \ref{algebraicity of the bundle} and the chain condition a second time.